Mammography

 Don’t wear any deodorant, perfume, lotion or talcum powder on the day of your appointment because these substances may show up as shadows on your mammogram.
 Wear a two-piece outfit so you only need to undress from the waist up.
 Bring any previous mammograms with you to your appointment so they can be compared with the diagnostic mammogram.

 If you have menstrual or monthly periods it is best to have your diagnostic mammogram one week after the start of your period.
-The breasts will not be as tender at this time, and you will not feel as much discomfort or pain for the few seconds when the breasts are pressed between two plates to take the X-ray images.
+The breasts will not be as tender at this time, and you will not feel as much discomfort or pain for the few seconds when the breasts are pressed between two plates to take the x-ray images.

-What happens during the procedure? keyboard_arrow_down
+What happens during a mammogram? keyboard_arrow_down

 You are asked to undress from the waist up.
 When you are comfortable, our trained staff will position one of your breasts between two plastic plates.
 Compression of the breast for a few seconds is necessary to improve image quality.
 It also uses less x-ray radiation because of the reduced thickness of the breast in this position.